-I really gave my best to come up with some negative aspects about Pleco’s free features as well, however – even after some research – I fail to do so.
-I can’t find any free feature that from my point of view as a user needs improvement.
+I really gave my best to come up with some negative aspects about Pleco’s free features as well.
+The only thing I can think of is a need for more example sentences for practice and reading.
 Even without paid upgrades like readers and such Pleco has to offer a lot.

 Pleco beats Hanping Lite

 To sum it all up: Pleco is my number one.

 What strikes me is that both apps follow (almost) the same business model: a free version with paid add-ons.
 Yet with Pleco you’re not forced to purchase the upgraded version first to get the “real deal”, you simply pay for those extra features you want or you leave it.
 Pleco adopted this model from an early stage and it has served them well.

 Where as with Hanping Lite you get an app that is significantly downgraded, pushing you into buying the pro version that’s only slightly better.
 Once you’ve upgraded, you’ll discover you still didn’t get the “real deal”.
 But as I mentioned previously: If the “lite version” didn’t convince me, why should I want to invest in the “pro version”?